hkjels/house-of-commands/Readme.md

-House of commands
+House of Commands
 =================

 Extensible CLI, much like the well known `git`-command.
-Say you create a "house" named `pizza`.
-Then pizza will redirect all commands that begin with pizza to `pizza-[cmd]` more or less.
+Say you create a "house" named `pizza` and a command named `order`.
+That would be in the file `pizza-order`, but you could write it as `pizza order` instead.
 So `pizza order --cheese --ham` would be redirected to `pizza-order --cheese --ham` :pizza:

 ## Installation